 Key Knowledge Point ВОК Reference Study Guide Material According to D Smith - The more effective and positively yielding safety programs in place within the organization the greater the opportunity to have a impact on accident prevention.
 Safety Theory & Philosophy Implementing Safety Management Systems In Aviation, Second Edition, Ashgate Publishing, 2011.
-The following formula, known as the Sierra Scale provides a relative measure by which an organization can evaluate the effectiveness of their safety program: ( Programs X Quantifiable Effect ) yields the degree of Accident Prevention Effort or (APE) The formula looks as thus: ( P X QE ) = APE What constitutes a Program (P): Formal programs, processes, policies, or initiatives that are established and implemented by the organization to enhance or positively impact accident prevention.
+The following formula, known as the Sierra Scale provides a relative measure by which an organization can evaluate the effectiveness of their safety program: (Programs X Quantifiable Effect) yields the degree of Accident Prevention Effort or (APE) The formula looks as thus: (P X QE) = APE What constitutes a Program (P): Formal programs, processes, policies, or initiatives that are established and implemented by the organization to enhance or positively impact accident prevention.
 Examples might include: newsletters or other forms of accident prevention education and awareness; Safety Committees; Accident Prevention Awards Programs; Risk Management Programs; Monthly Safety Meetings; Emergency Action Plans; Fire Prevention Programs, FOQA, or establishing a formal system to track and analyze incidents, such as the Human Factors Analysis and Classification System or (HFACS).
 The more effective and positively yielding safety programs in place within the organization the greater the opportunity to have a positive impact on accident prevention.
 Therefore, an increase in Programs (P) will result in a higher APE.
-At this point in the formula the effectiveness of each program is not evaluated.
-Only the number of formal programs in place is considered.
-Of course the program must be evaluated for effectiveness, we'll discuss that later.
+At this point in the formula the effectiveness of each program must be evaluated for effectiveness, we'll discuss that later.
 What constitutes a Quantifiable Effect (QE): The number of tangible effects resulting from any given program.
 For example, in the Risk Management program you would count the actual number of hazards identified and corrected for any particular operation.
-Each hazard controlled or eliminated would be counted as 1 QE.
-Likewise if the organizations used the Human Factors Analysis and Classification System (HFACS) to track and analyze incidents, each incident that was tracked and analyzed would be considered a quantifiable effect of that particular program, etc.
+Each hazard controlled or eliminated would be considered a quantifiable effect of that particular program, etc.